 Experts in the Field

-Children’s Institute is known as a center of excellence for the social and emotional health of children and offers diverse programs and resources.
-Our staff includes psychologists, an economist, a pediatrician, educators, researchers, social workers, business professionals, and experts in public policy.
-Many of our staff members are regular contributors at the annual conferences of the National Association of School Psychologists, Center for School Mental Health and American Educational Research Association.
+Children’s Institute is known as a center of excellence for the social and emotional health of children.
+Our staff includes psychologists, an economist, a pediatrician, and a number of educators, researchers, social workers, business professionals, and experts in public policy.
+Many of our staff members are regular contributors at the annual conferences of the National Association of School Psychologists, Center for School Mental Health, and American Educational Research Association.

 Our researchers are published in peer-reviewed journals such as Pediatrics, Journal of Family Psychology, Ambulatory Pediatrics, Family Court Review, Developmental and Behavioral Pediatrics, and Early Education Quarterly.